RetroAchievements/docs/docs/guidelines/content/subsets.md

 - _Explain why this is unfit for the base set:_
 - _Explain why this is appropriate despite being unfit for the base set :_
 - _How difficult are the achievements proposed?
-Explain in as much details as possible :_
+Explain in as much detail as possible :_
 - _Present a thorough set plan that explains what the set would look like :_

 Please answer the above in a way that is understandable for someone that is not an expert of the game.
 If scores or times are involved, please provide a few explicit examples of what the set would require.